Literature Review: Service Learning as a High Impact Practice

 Service learning creates the conditions for both the academic and social connections believed to be important for student success.

 Much of the research points to the interactions inherent in service learning that make it unique, especially with respect to student-faculty interactions.
-Wolff & Tinney (2006) found that service learning students had more interactions with faculty than non service learning students.
-Keup (2005) noted that positive learning experiences combined with faculty interaction in service learning impacts student intent to persist.
+Wolff & Tinney (2006) found that service-learning students had more interactions with faculty than non-service-learning students.
+Keup (2005) noted that positive learning experiences combined with faculty interaction in service learning impact student intent to persist.
 Further, McKay and Estrella (2008) found “strong relationships between quality of interaction with faculty in service learning courses and first-generation students’ academic integration, social integration, and beliefs about accomplishing academic goals.”

 Students engaged in service learning have also been shown to be more socially active and engaged with their peers (Wolff & Tinney 2006).
 By improving interactions with others, service learning helps to build resiliency in students (Kraft & Wheeler, 2003), an important factor in persistence and success.
 This vein of service learning research prompts many to support the incorporation of service learning into the freshman year to “quickly establish community connections and a diverse campus” (Mundy & Eyler 2002).

-UCLA Higher Education Research Institute, UCLA Graduate School of Education and Information Studies.
+- UCLA Higher Education Research Institute, UCLA Graduate School of Education and Information Studies.
 (2016, February 10).
-College students' commitment to activism, civic engagement reach all-time highs [Press release].
-Retrieved from http://newsroom.ucla.edu/releases/collegestudents-commitment-to-activism-political-and-civic-engagement-reach-all-time-highs
+College students' commitment to activism and civic engagement reach all-time highs [Press release].
+Retrieved from the UCLA Newsroom website.